Q1. Are students required to be potty trained before they can attend The Little School?

 Q9.
 Does The Little School offer before and after school child care?

-Drop off is available at 7:30am every morning on days both The Little School and Ascension K-8 School are in session.
-Enrichment classes dismiss at 2:30 pm Monday through Thursday (2:55 for those with siblings in Ascension School.).
+Drop off is available at 7:30am Monday through Friday mornings when both The Little School and Ascension K-8 School are in session.
+Enrichment classes dismiss at 2:30 pm Monday through Thursday (2:55 for those with siblings in Ascension School.)
 All classes dismiss at 11:45 am on Friday.
 Child care is not offered before or after these times.

 Q10.
 I see the Little School students entering and leaving the Little Church each day.
 What are they doing?